JJM152/Queen/README.md

 3 - Set your TWEEGO_PATH to include the directory where you installed your story formats.

-4 - Run the build.bat file from your downloaded copy of the repository.
-(Make sure tweego.exe is in your path)
+4 - Run the build.bat or build.sh file from your downloaded copy of the repository.
+(Make sure tweego executable is in your path)

 HOW TO MODIFY THE GAME